Mongera32/autopass/README.md

 # autopass

 local cryptographed password vault.

-to use for the first time, you must first call main('encrypt') to encrypt the vault.
+To set it up, you must first call main('encrypt') to encrypt the vault.

-to use, call main(cmd), where cmd is a string with one of the following commands:
+After that, call main(cmd), where cmd is a string with one of the following commands:

+## commands:

 "encrypt" - encrypts the password vault (vault.csv).